swiluu/Active-Developer-Reminder-Bot/README.md

 - Allows users to add or remove themselves from the reminder list
 - Provides information about when the next reminder will be sent

+## Prerequisites

+1. **Install Python**
+   - Download and install Python 3.8 or newer from [python.org](https://www.python.org/downloads/)
+   - Make sure to check "Add Python to PATH" during installation
+   - Verify installation by opening a terminal/command prompt and typing:
+     ```
+     python --version
+     ```
+   - If the above command doesn't work, try:
+     ```
+     python3 --version
+     ```
+   - You should see the Python version number if installation was successful
+   - Note: On some systems, particularly Linux and macOS, Python 3 is accessed using the `python3` command instead of `python`

 ## Setup Instructions

 1. **Create a Discord Bot**